bhyslop/recipemuster/PRIVATE_PLANNER/claudex-ghaction-remote-build.md

    - No secrets are required for these builds
    - Build only for PC architecture

 e.
-Commit the History Subdirectory to the repository for each build (regardless of build success)
+Commit the History Subdirectory to the repository for each build attempt (regardless of build success)
+   - This must be done by the GitHub Action as it orchestrates the process
+   - There should not be merge conflicts since the GitHub Action is the exclusive creator of new History Subdirectories

 f.
-If a build is successful, upload the image to the GitHub Container Registry
+If a build is successful:
+   - Upload the image to the GitHub Container Registry using the Build Label as the image tag
+   - Create a new file in the History Subdirectory called `digest.txt` containing:
+     * Size of the image
+     * Duration of the build

-### 2. Support Script: Action Trigger
+### 2. Makefile Rule: Action Trigger
 - Initiate the GitHub Action
 - Block (wait) until the action completes

-### 3. Support Script: List Images
+### 3. Makefile Rule: List Images
 - List all images currently stored in the repository's container registry

-### 3. Support Script: Delete Image
+### 4. Makefile Rule: Delete Image
-- Delete a named image from the repository's container registry
+- Delete a single named image from the repository's container registry
+- Prompt for confirmation before deleting

 ## Additional Notes
-- There is no requirement to manage a persistent cache, as builds will be infrequent.
+- There is no requirement to manage a persistent cache, as builds will be infrequent
-- All Dockerfiles should build correctly without any secrets.
+- All Dockerfiles should build correctly without any secrets
 - The action is not responsible for deleting old versions of images.
-This is handled by support scripts provided to the developer.
+This is handled by makefile rules provided to the developer
-- Developers are responsible for all cleanups, including pruning old images and deleting their History Directories after the build.
+- Developers are responsible for all cleanups, including pruning old images and deleting their History Directories after the build
+- The makefile containing the support rules should be delivered separately, not via the GitHub repository